Empathy and Compassion - Essential for Loving RelationshipsBy Dr. Margaret Paul

-While some people have maintained their ability to feel empathy and compassion, other shut it down in childhood due to many different experiences.
-This article discusses how an imbalance between partners of empathy and compassion can create relationship difficulties.
+While some people have maintained their ability to feel empathy and compassion, others shut it down in childhood due to many different experiences.

 Empathy is the ability to feel what another is feeling.
 Compassion is deeply caring about one's own and others' pain.

 Some people have empathy and compassion when they are in an open state, but shut it down completely when they are in their wounded selves.
-When this is the case, they too can do great harm to others, because there is no loving Adult to set limits on acting out behavior or to care about the other.
+When this is the case, they too can do great harm to others, because there is no loving adult to set limits on acting out behavior or to care about others.
 Other people seem able to stay open to their empathy and compassion, even when feeling angry or upset.
-Some part of their loving Adult stays conscious even when they are being triggered into their woundedness.
+Some part of their loving adult stays conscious even when they are being triggered into their woundedness.

 When both partners tend to shut down their compassion in conflict, then their conflicts rarely reach satisfying resolution.
 Difficulties also come up in relationships when one person maintains more empathy and compassion than the other, especially during conflict.
 If one person is able to maintain his or her compassion for the partner even when angry or upset, but the other person shuts down his or her empathy and compassion when angry, this creates an imbalance in the relationship.
 The more compassionate person may end up feeling abused by the interaction, and may also be the one who usually opens and takes responsibility for patching things up.

-It is only when individuals are able to stay open to empathy and compassion, for themselves and others, even when angry or upset that they are reliable in their caring.
-Because caring goes out the window when there is no empathy and compassion, the partner on the other end of this may feel as if they are walking on eggshells.
+It is only when individuals are able to stay open to empathy and compassion, for themselves and others, even when angry or upset, that they are reliable in their caring.
+Because caring disappears when there is no empathy and compassion, the partner on the other end of this may feel as if they are walking on eggshells.
 They never know when the caring will be gone.

-Those people who have maintained a deep level of compassion and empathy for others need to respect themselves enough to bring that empathy and compassion inside to their own Inner Child.
-They need to make sure that their empathy and compassion for others does not mean that they allow themselves to be abused or disrespected in any way.
+Those people who have maintained a deep level of compassion and empathy for others need to respect themselves enough to bring that empathy and compassion inside to their own inner child.
+They need to make sure that their empathy and compassion for others does not mean that they allow themselves to be abused or disrespected.

-Those people who have shut down their empathy and compassion can begin to open to it again by opening to compassion for their own Inner Child.
+Those people who have shut down their empathy and compassion can begin to open to it again by opening to compassion for their own inner child.
 It is unlikely that, if you shut down your compassion when you were a small child, you will be able to feel deep empathy and compassion for others until you feel it for yourself.
-People who didn't shut it down as children can feel it for others without feeling it for themselves, which is what often makes them into caretakers.
+People who didn't shut it down as children can feel it for others without feeling it for themselves, which is what often leads to caretaking.
 They give their caring to others but not to themselves.
 Caretakers often partner with takers, who have shut down their compassion for others and just want to get it from the caretaker.
 The caretaker ends up feeling very lonely because he or she is caring about others but no one, including themselves, is caring about them.